Browser Cookies

 • Ice Fees: Included in the program registration fee

 • Coaching Fees: Sent separately to the skater by the coach.
 Fees are typically sent monthly unless negotiated otherwise.
 Coaching fees vary per coach.
-Please see our "Meet our Coaches" page to contact ESPSC's coaches about lesson availability.
+Please see our "Meet our Coachespage to contact ESPSC's coaches about lesson availability.

-• Assessment Fees: STAR assessment fee is paid at the time of testing for every assessment.
+• Assessment Fees: The STAR assessment fee is paid at the time of testing for every assessment.
 For those on STAR 6 - Gold assessments, assessment days are held separately from normal skating days and will include additional costs.

-For examples of equipment, how to wear it, and recommendations refer to our Equipment Information playlist!
+For examples of equipment, how to wear it, and recommendations, refer to our Equipment Information playlist!

 • When to Sharpen Skates: It is recommended to get skates sharpened approximately every 15-20 hours of skating.

-For further information consult our ESPSC STARSkate Handbook 2024
+For further information, consult our ESPSC STARSkate Handbook 2024

 Off Ice Training